Helen Pitt: Personal life

-Pitt was born and raised in Sydney, Australia, and is a sixth-generation Sidneysider.
+Pitt was born and raised in Sydney, and is a sixth-generation Sydneysider.
 She lived in France for three years while working as a reporter for Euronews and is fluent in French.

 She has survived breast cancer, which led her to write her book Beating the Banana: Breast Cancer and Me.

 Her husband, William, died of a brain tumour in 2005, while the couple were living in San Francisco for his treatment.
 The trustees of the Journalists Benevolent Fund assisted her in paying for William's funeral as well as contribute partially to her salary when she was working part-time to care for her elderly parents.